 Kelly Israel is a Policy Analyst at ASAN’s national office.
 She, under Samantha Crane, works to advance the legal, legislative and administrative policy objectives of ASAN.
 She is a graduate of American University, Washington College of Law and served as student attorney in its Disability Rights Law Clinic.
 In that capacity she was legal counsel for clients with disabilities in a wide variety of cases, including special education and ADA reasonable accommodations issues.
 She has also worked for other public interest organizations on the death penalty and on guardianship in the United States.
 Her chief interests are the education of children with disabilities, supported decision-making as a viable alternative to guardianship, and the over-criminalization of people with developmental disabilities.

-Greg Robinson, Policy Analyst
+AJ Link, Policy Analyst

 Ianthe Belisle Dempsey, Media Manager